Nikamura/draw-something/README.md

 A real-time multiplayer drawing and guessing game inspired by Pictionary.
 One player draws a word while others try to guess it.

+## Development Approach

+This project has been entirely "vibe coded" - all code, documentation, and assets have been generated using Cursor IDE with Claude 3.7 Sonnet AI assistance.
+This represents an experiment in AI-assisted development, where the entire codebase was created through collaborative prompting and iterative refinement with AI.

 ## Project Structure

 ```